Andrew Burnap

 Andrew Burnap (born March 5, 1991) is an American actor.
 Known for his performances on stage, he began his professional stage career in the Public Theatre's revivals of King Lear in 2014 and Troilus and Cressida in 2016.
-He gained prominence for his role as Toby Darling in the Matthew López play The Inheritance, which premiered in the West End and transferred to Broadway, and earned him the Tony Award for Best Actor in a Play.
+He gained prominence for his role as Toby Darling in the Matthew López play The Inheritance, which premiered in the West End and transferred to Broadway, and earned him the Tony Award for Best Lead Actor in a Play.
 In 2023, he portrayed King Arthur in the Broadway revival of the Lerner and Loewe musical Camelot.

 Burnap is also known for his roles on television including as Phil in the Apple TV+ series WeCrashed (2022), and as Joseph Smith in the FX on Hulu limited series Under the Banner of Heaven (2022).

 Early life and education

-Burnap was born and raised in South Kingstown, Rhode Island, and graduated from the University of Rhode Island.
+Burnap was born and raised in South Kingstown, Rhode Island, and graduated from South Kingstown High School and the University of Rhode Island.
 He is the son of Allison and Tim Burnap.

 Career

 Burnap started his career in productions from the Public Theatre.
 In 2014, he was part of the ensemble in the revival of King Lear starring John Lithgow, Annette Bening and Yahya Abdul-Mateen II.
 In 2016, he starred as Troilus in Troilus and Cressida.
 He gained prominence for his role as Toby Darling in the Matthew Lopez play The Inheritance, which premiered in the West End and transferred to Broadway, for which he won the Tony Award for Best Actor in a Play.

 In 2022, Burnap starred as Phil in the Apple TV+ series WeCrashed opposite Anne Hathaway and Jared Leto, and as Joseph Smith in the FX on Hulu limited series Under the Banner of Heaven with Andrew Garfield and Daisy Edgar-Jones.
 In 2023, he portrayed King Arthur in the Broadway revival of the Lerner and Loewe musical Camelot.
 Burnap starred opposite Phillipa Soo as Guinevere in the revival with a new book by Aaron Sorkin.
 For his performance, he was nominated for the Drama Desk Award for Outstanding Lead Performance in a Musical.

 Later that year, he portrayed Joris Ivens in the off-Broadway play Spain written by Jen Silverman, where he acted opposite Marin Ireland.
 The play revolves around the complications of filming a movie financed by the Russian government during the Spanish Civil War.

 In 2025, he played Jonathan, a character based on Prince Charming, in the live-action Disney remake Snow White, where he starred opposite Rachel Zegler and Gal Gadot.
+He will next be seen in The Up and Comer where he plays a former classmate of the main protagonist.
+He will also be seen in the fourth season of the show The Gilded Age where he will play Porter.